hp4k1h5/AQLqueryBuilder.js/README.md

     LIMIT "phrase search"0, "phrase search"1
   RETURN doc`
 ```
+n.b. the above code block is sytled with c but is .aql compatible.

 This query will retrieve all documents that __include__ the term "mandatory"
 AND __do not include__ the term "exclude", AND whose ranking will be boosted by the